uninstallio/android-sdk/README.md

 </Table>

-#### Authors and Contributors

-This library owes its existence to the hard work of @UNINSTALL Team.

 #### Support or Contact

 Having trouble with integration?
 Please contact us at android-dev-support@uninstall.io and we’ll help you sort it out in a jiffy.